technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image45.png)

-6. Browse through the set-up page.
-Under **Knowledge**, you can find that **US Travel Website** is already added as a Knowledge source.
-    It can be edited if needed.
-Here, we are using the same website.

-    ![A screenshot of a computer AI-generated content may be incorrect.](./media/image46.png)

 7. Select **Create** to create the Safe Travels agent.
 We are not changing anything here and using the template as such.
 At any point, the agent can be upgraded as per the user requirements.